-First select what you want to plant there are all kinds of fall bulbs you can choose from in many different color combinations.
-For my I like to stick to one color a I like that concentration color look.
-My rule of thumb is you should plant before Thanksgiving or the ground freezes depending on where you live.
-In warm climates you can take it all the way to the middle of December.
+- First select what type of fall bulb you would like to plant.
+There are many different shapes and colors to choose from.
+As for me, I like to stick to one color.
+I prefer a concentration color look.
+My rule of thumb, is you should plant before Thanksgiving before the ground freezes depending on where you live.
+In warmer climates you can wait until the middle of December.

-- In the area that you want to plant cultivate the soil at least 3-4 inches deep and add some fresh mushroom compost this will energize the bulbs when the temps warm up.
+- In the area that you want to plant, cultivate the soil at least 3-4 inches deep and add some fresh mushroom compost.
+This will energize the bulbs when the temps warm up.

-Once they are all planted sprinkle a little rodent repellant over the soil like Repels All or Shake Away and cover all that with some cedar mulch.
-This is an important step otherwise the squirrels will find the bulbs and dig them up.
+- Once they are all planted, sprinkle a little rodent repellant over the soil like Repels All or Shake Away and cover all that with some cedar mulch.
+This is an important step, otherwise, the squirrels will find the bulbs and dig them up.

 After that, you wait, and wait, and wait for spring to come.
 When you finally see those first shoots of life sprouting up from the ground you will know Spring is here.

 For more Tips & Advice go to AceHardware.com/Tips&Advice.